snkashis/android-docs/src/pages/navigation/overview/navigation-ui.md

 />
 }}

 `NavigationCamera#showRouteOverview(int[] padding)` will also adjust the camera to the bounds of the `DirectionsRoute` being traveled along with the given padding that is passed.

-`NavigationCamera#resetCameraPositon()` will reset the camera to the last known position update and will resume tracking of future updates.
+`NavigationCamera#resetCameraPositonWith(NAVIGATION_TRACKING_MODE_GPS)` will reset the camera to the last known position update and will resume tracking of future updates with the mode you pass - in this case, tracking will resume with GPS tracking.